 Streamlabs is an all-in-one live streaming software for PC and Mac based on the Open Broadcasting Software (OBS) platform.
 With simple controls, versatile features and customizable themes, Streamlabs is the perfect tool for growing your audience.
 In addition to broadcasting multiple audio and video feeds from your computer, Streamlabs offers a wide range of free widgets to customize the look and feel of your stream.
 Integrated tools like custom alerts, animations and overlays make it easier than ever to create a professional-looking stream.

-Setting up Streamlabs OBS is generally a pretty straightforward process, although it can become rather complex with advanced setups.
+Setting up Streamlabs Desktop is generally a pretty straightforward process, although it can become rather complex with advanced setups.
 In order to start livestreaming, you’ll need to set up a Scene (a collection of audio and video sources), neatly organized for all of your viewers to see.
-Here’s a quick breakdown of the steps you’ll need to follow to create a new Scene in Streamlabs OBS.
+Here’s a quick breakdown of the steps you’ll need to follow to create a new Scene in Streamlabs Desktop.

 Next, you’ll be greeted with a blank Scene—an empty canvas for you to create your stream.
 Here, you can add and remove elements to your stream, and drag them around the screen to create a custom look and feel.